As older adults, it is important to stay active and lead a healthy lifestyle. There are lots of opportunities in Solihull to take part.

 - University of the Third Age: Learning and staying active and having fun in later life.
 It’s local, social, friendly, low-cost and open to all.

-Active For Life 2025 – Free Annual Event
+Active For Life – Free Annual Event

-Next Event Date: 19th – 25th May Venue: North Solihull Sports Centre & Tudor Grange Leisure Centre
+Venue: North Solihull Sports Centre & Tudor Grange Leisure Centre

-In its twelfth year, the event is hosted with the goal of empowering older people to enjoy exercise and find new ways to stay active.
+A week of FREE activities specifically aimed at older adults, the event is hosted by Everyone Active with the goal of empowering older people to enjoy exercise and find new ways to stay active.